nschlia/ffmpegfs/README.md

 Audio bitrates will be reduced to 256 KBit, video to 1.5 MBit.
 The source bitrate will not be scaled up if it is lower; it will remain at the lower value.

-Keep in mind that only root can, by default, utilise the "allow other" option.
-Either use the "user allow other" key in /etc/fuse.conf or run FFmpegfs as root.
+Keep in mind that only root can, by default, use the "allow_other" option.
+Either use the "user_allow_other" key in `/etc/fuse.conf` or run FFmpegfs as root.

-Any user must have "allow other" enabled in order to access the mount.
+Any user must have "allow_other" enabled in order to access the mount.
 By default, only the user who initiated FFmpegfs has access to this.

 Examples:

     ffmpegfs -f $HOME/test/in $HOME/test/out --log_stderr --log_maxlevel=DEBUG -o allow_other,ro,desttype=mp4,cachepath=$HOME/test/cache

-Transcode files using FFmpegfs from test/in to test/out while logging to stderr at a noisy TRACE level.
-The cache resides in test/cache.
+Transcode files using FFmpegfs from `test/in` to `test/out` while logging to stderr at a noisy DEBUG level.
+The cache resides in `test/cache`.
 All directories are under the current user's home directory.

      ffmpegfs -f $HOME/test/in $HOME/test/out --log_stderr --log_maxlevel=DEBUG -o allow_other,ro,desttype=mp4,cachepath=$HOME/test/cache,videowidth=640